aguramirez/InvoiceApp/README.md

 # InvoiceApp

-This is my first SPA React application, this consists of the detail of an invoice with a simple CRUD.
+This is my first SPA React application, this consists of the detail of an invoice with a simple CRUD using React Hooks.